Samad-sust/Samad-sust/README.md

 ### Hi there, I'm Abdus 👋

-## I'm a Researcher, Instructor, Developer, and an active learner!!
+## I'm a Research Enthusiast, Instructor, Developer, and an active learner!!

 - 🔭 I am currently working as a Research and Teaching Assistant at Shahjalal University and as a developer with YSI Bangla Limited
 - 🥅 This year Goals: Contribute more and more